undebuggable/browsers-timeline/README.md

 browsers-timeline
 ========================

-The boilerplate setup for a webpack application
+Boilerplate webpack application with a vis.js timeline.

 Introduction
 ----------------